Freight Shipping from Cincinnati to Newark

 How much does it cost to ship freight from Cincinnati to Newark?

-Full truckload (FTL) rates from Cincinnati, OH to Newark, NJ currently range from $1,563-$1,927 for a standard dry van load over the 727-mile route.
+Full truckload (FTL) rates from Cincinnati, OH to Newark, NJ currently range $1,563-$1,927 (roughly $2.17-$2.67 per mile over 727 miles).
 LTL shipments typically cost $600-$1,018 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Cincinnati to Newark?

-Standard FTL transit from Cincinnati to Newark is approximately 13 hrs by truck over 727 miles.
+Standard FTL transit from Cincinnati to Newark is approximately 13 hrs by truck over 727 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Queensgate Yard to Port Newark Container Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Cincinnati to Newark freight?